Best Games Like S.T.A.L.K.E.R.

 It’s impossible to talk about post-apocalyptic games without mentioning Fallout, and if you’re searching for a game similar to S.T.A.L.K.E.R., then Fallout: New Vegas just might be the game for you.

 Now, New Vegas is often praised as the best Fallout game released to date, mainly due to its exceptionally-written story and characters.
-From a narrative standpoint, it’s an extremely memorable experience, and from a gameplay standpoint, it has more depth than S.T.A.L.K.E.R.
+From a narrative standpoint, it’s an incredibly unforgettable experience, and from a gameplay standpoint, it has superior depth than S.T.A.L.K.E.R.

 Obviously, New Vegas is a complete action RPG, rather than an FPS with some RPG elements like S.T.A.L.K.E.R.
 The NPC interactions are voiced, the characters are more memorable, and there are significant choices to make, all the while gameplay mechanics include both melee and ranged weapons, along with various perks that affect your playstyle.

-Moreover, it showcases character customization, a crafting system, and an enhanced reputation system compared to those found in S.T.A.L.K.E.R. games.
+Moreover, it showcases character customization, a crafting system, and an improved reputation system compared to those found in S.T.A.L.K.E.R. games.

 All in all, considering the environment, it’s clearly evident as to why we’d recommend New Vegas to a S.T.A.L.K.E.R. fan.
-However, Fallout is not quite as gloomy as S.T.A.L.K.E.R., and it plays differently, seeing as it’s an RPG, but rest assured – if the atmosphere and exploration aspects are primary reasons why you like S.T.A.L.K.E.R., you’ll have a good time with New Vegas.
+However, Fallout is not quite as dark as S.T.A.L.K.E.R., and it plays differently, seeing as it’s an RPG, but rest assured – if the atmosphere and exploration aspects are main reasons why you like S.T.A.L.K.E.R., you’ll have a good time with New Vegas.

-Following the original cancellation of S.T.A.L.K.E.R.
-2, some GSC employees went on to found Vostok Games and develop Survarium, a comparable online shooter substantially influenced by S.T.A.L.K.E.R.
+Following the initial cancellation of S.T.A.L.K.E.R.
+2, some GSC employees went on to found Vostok Games and develop Survarium, a comparable online shooter significantly influenced by S.T.A.L.K.E.R.

 Survarium entered Early Access on Steam in 2015, so as you might expect, it’s still a work in progress.
 Being an online shooter, it features both PvP and cooperative PvE play, the latter being a more recent addition that wasn’t available at launch.

-All in all, with its emphasis on survival and with its unmistakably S.T.A.L.K.E.R.-esque design, Survarium will certainly look appealing to S.T.A.L.K.E.R. fans.
-However, the game has received very divided reviews from players on Steam.
+All in all, with its emphasis on survival and with its unmistakably S.T.A.L.K.E.R.-esque design, Survarium will certainly look attractive to S.T.A.L.K.E.R. fans.
+However, the game has received very mixed reviews from players on Steam.

-That, combined with the reality that it’s still a work in progress, means that Survarium won’t be for everyone, at least not at this developmental stage.
-But it is a complimentary game, so you can always download it and give it a try yourself!
+That, combined with the reality that it’s still a work in progress, means that Survarium won’t be for everyone, at least not at this current stage.
+But it is a free game, so you can always download it and give it a try yourself!

 Escape From Tarkov is a new-ish game that is, much like Survarium, an online shooter that is still in development.
 The game features a dark atmosphere and RPG elements, both of which are very reminiscent of S.T.A.L.K.E.R.
 However, there are no supernatural elements involved, and the game only features multiplayer for the time being.

-The absence of abnormalities and mutants sets it apart from S.T.A.L.K.E.R., but it’s clear that the atmosphere remains and the game is becoming a highly captivating PvP encounter right now.
+The absence of abnormalities and mutants sets it apart from S.T.A.L.K.E.R., but it’s clear that the atmosphere remains and the game is becoming a highly engaging PvP encounter right now.

 Yet another Early Access game, Chernobylite is clearly heavily influenced by S.T.A.L.K.E.R..
-However, it tones down the action and places a stronger focus on the story, atmosphere, exploration, and unsettling horror elements.
+However, it tones down the action and places a larger focus on the story, atmosphere, exploration, and disturbing horror elements.

 However, Chernobylite is still in development, and the biggest issue with it seems to be that it’s trying to bite off more than it can chew.
 At the moment, the game feels like a somewhat disorganized amalgamation of genres, as the developers haven’t yet found a proper balance between its survival horror, crafting, narrative, and action elements.

-As such, we’d say proceed warily if you’re thinking about buying Chernobylite, but keep in mind that it has a lot of potential to become one of the greatest S.T.A.L.K.E.R.-like games ever made.
+As such, we’d say proceed carefully if you’re thinking about buying Chernobylite, but keep in mind that it has a lot of potential to become one of the finest S.T.A.L.K.E.R.-like games ever made.

-Darkwood is a top-down survival horror game, so it doesn’t exactly scream “S.T.A.L.K.E.R.” at first glance, but many who have played it can confirm just how much of a S.T.A.L.K.E.R. ambiance it incorporates.
+Darkwood is a top-down survival horror game, so it doesn’t exactly scream “S.T.A.L.K.E.R.” at initial glance, but many who have played it can confirm just how much of a S.T.A.L.K.E.R. atmosphere it incorporates.

 In short, Darkwood is a brilliantly executed survival horror with outstanding presentation, art style, story delivery, and environment design.
 It’s vague and disturbing, but it leaves a lasting impression.